-The area covered by the plan incorporates the Fleet Street and Ludgate Key Area of Change identified in the draft City Plan 2040 and responds to the significant development underway and planned in the area.
+The area covered by the plan incorporates the Fleet Street and Ludgate Key Area of Change identified in the emerging Local Plan 2040 and responds to the significant development underway and planned in the area.

 The plan sets out a framework of investment and improvement including public realm improvements.
-This includes supporting and facilitating the Fleet Street Quarter BID's aspirations for the enhancement of the area contained in their Placemaking and Public Realm Strategy.
+This includes supporting and facilitating the Fleet Street Quarter BID's aspirations for the enhancement of the area contained in their Area Based Strategy.
 The BID will be a key partner as we develop and deliver the proposals in the plan.
-This Healthy Streets Plan does not include proposals for privately owned spaces but we will explore opportunities to support private landowners and the BID in their efforts to improve spaces that are publicly accessible.